Lanthanide: Carbides

 Carbides of varying stoichiometries are known for the lanthanides.
 Non-stoichiometry is common.
 All of the lanthanides form LnC2 and Ln2C3 which both contain C2 units.

 The dicarbides with exception of EuC2, are metallic conductors with the calcium carbide structure and can be formulated as Ln3+C22−(e–).
 The C-C bond length is longer than that in CaC2, which contains the C22− anion, indicating that the antibonding orbitals of the C22− anion are involved in the conduction band.
 These dicarbides hydrolyse to form hydrogen and a mixture of hydrocarbons.
 EuC2 and to a lesser extent YbC2 hydrolyse differently producing a higher percentage of acetylene (ethyne).

 The sesquicarbides, Ln2C3 can be formulated as Ln4(C2)3.
 These compounds adopt the Pu2C3 structure which has been described as having C22− anions in bisphenoid holes formed by eight near Ln neighbours.
-The lengthening of the C-C bond is less marked in the sesquicarbides than in the dicarbides, with the exception of Ce2C3.
+The C-C bond is less elongated than in the dicarbides, with the exception of Ce2C3, indicating that the delocalized metal electrons do not fill C-C antibonding orbitals.

 Other carbon rich stoichiometries are known for some lanthanides.
 Ln3C4 (Ho-Lu) containing C, C2 and C3 units; Ln4C7 (Ho-Lu) contain C atoms and C3 units and Ln4C5 (Gd-Ho) containing C and C2 units.

 Metal rich carbides contain interstitial C atoms and no C2 or C3 units.
 These are Ln4C3 (Tb and Lu); Ln2C (Dy, Ho, Tm) and Ln3C (Sm-Lu).
+These hydrolyze to methane.